Sigma Phi: Alpha of Vermont

 The Alpha of Vermont chapter house, known as Sigma Phi Place, is a listed contributing building to the National Register of Historic Places' University Green Historic District.
 It was designed in 1903 by architect Marcus T. Reynolds of Albany, New York, who was a member of the Alpha of Massachusetts chapter.
 Located at 420 College Street, Sigma Phi Place was the first purpose-built fraternity house at the University of Vermont.
 It is a three-story, Colonial Revival style brick house.
 Its main entrance has a gable pedimented portico with four columns that have Corinthian capitals.

 Governance

 Sigma Phi is governed by officers who are elected at an annual convention of chapter delegates.
+Until 1887, the annual conventions were held in Schnectady, New York, on March 4, the date of the first initiation ceremony.

 Its national headquarters is in Tucson, Arizona.